 - Honey, preferably chestnut, for drizzling

-- 2 tablespoons ground or finely chopped hazelnuts, if desired
+- 2 tablespoons ground or finely chopped hazelnuts or pistachios, if desired

-- 2. Drizzle the goat cheese with the honey.
-If desired, place the hazelnuts in a sieve and sprinkle the finely ground pieces over the cheese.
+- Drizzle the goat cheese with the honey.
+If desired, sprinkle hazelnuts or pistachios over the cheese.

 Goat cheese and honey seem to have an affinity for each other, and this simple recipe is no exception.
 I opted out of the hazelnuts, tempting as they were.
 Since I don’t have access to chestnut honey, I used a local wildflower honey with great results.
 If you want to go for exceptional, try truffled honey.